camkay/fics/README.md

 ### fics

-`fics` creates items assessing the belief in a conspiracy about a given topic.
-The items are created using the Flexible Inventory of Conspiracy Suspicions (FICS) template (Wood, 2017).
+`fics` creates conspiracy theory items on a specified topic.
+The items are based on the Flexible Inventory of Conspiracy Suspicions (FICS) template (Wood, 2017).

 ``` r
 fics("Canada")